apple/swift-collections/README.md

 The package currently provides the following implementations:

+- [`RigidArray`][RigidArray], a fixed capacity and no implicit resizing dynamic non-copyable array capable of storing non-copyable elements.

+- [`UniqueArray`][UniqueArray], an implicitly resizable dynamic non-copyable array capable of storing non-copyable elements.

 - [`BitSet`][BitSet] and [`BitArray`][BitArray], dynamic bit collections.

 - [`Deque<Element>`][Deque], a double-ended queue backed by a ring buffer.
 Deques are range-replaceable, mutable, random-access collections.